 This course runs at the same time every week over 10 weeks

-Included in this course is two photo-shoots with a model and the use of Elinchrom Studio Lights.
+This course includes two photoshoots with a model and the use of best in industry Profoto studio lights.

-A basic understanding of post-processing in software such as Lightroom, Photoshop, Elements, Picasa, Gimp will also be useful.
+A basic understanding of post-processing in software such as Adobe Lightroom Class or Adobe Photoshop will also be useful for participants.

 Prerequisites and Requirements

 Bring your own DSLR or Mirrorless (MILC) camera (charged batteries and memory card).
 If you are unsure please search your camera brand and model for clarification

 Sydney NSW 2000

 Image courtesy of and © ACP Student Vassi Dyulgerova, 2013.